yarnpkg/rfcs/accepted/0000-deal-with-peer-dependencies.md

 ----

-As this new configuration deviating from the previous simple format, per the above, does the ability to add entries to the `ignore-warnings` list need to be exposed in the CLI, or even an interactive prompt, to ease working with it?
+As this new configuration is deviating from the previous simple format, per the above, does the ability to add entries to the `ignore-warnings` list need to be exposed in the CLI, or even an interactive prompt, to ease working with it?